saltstack/salt-enhancement-proposals/0009-salt-working-groups.md

 - The facilitator will work with the Salt core team to identify the list of participants, communicate/invite them to the working groups
 - The facilitator will ensure everyone gets a chance to voice their opinions
 - The facilitator will ensure members adhere to the goals of the meeting and that the meeting doesn't devolve into tangential conversations
-- The facilitator sets up the monthly working group meetings and invites the right folks
+- The facilitator sets up the monthly working group meetings and invites the appropriate participants
 - The facilitator makes the agenda clear before every meeting
 - The facilitator takes notes and shares the action items after every meeting
-- The facilitator ensures working group members needs/interests are met
+- The facilitator ensures the working group members needs/interests are met

 ## Benefits of Working Group